 Campus Green Tour

 Join us on our First Friday Green Tours!
 On our walking tours, you can see campus sustainability projects in person and experience them first hand!
-During the academic year, the tours meet on the first Friday of the month at noon in the Innovation and Sustainability HUB, or by appointment.
+During the academic year, the tours meet on the first Friday of the month at noon in the Sustainability Hub, or by appointment.
 The typical walking tour covers about a dozen green funded projects, with stops along the way in the Student Center, Agriculture Building, and Faner Hall.
 However, tours can also be catered to specific interests!
 SIU currently has 169 Green Funded projects, totaling over $2.1 million dollars invested in sustainability!

 Please contact the Sustainability Office at email@example.com or call 618-453-2786 if you are interested in coordinating or taking a tour in the future.